fujioka-tomonobu/photoring/README.md

 ====

 ## Description
-Realtime photo sharing Web App
+It's web application tool that offers realtime photo sharing to you.

 ## Usage
 ### Install